Support the Coastal Rail Trail & the Run by the Sea

 Land Trust of Santa Cruz County's fund to match the federal grant

 to build the rail trail.
 Your race fee will actually be used to build the rail trail!.

 In previous years, this event supported groups that helped advocate for the purchase and creation of the coastal rail trail.
 These include:

 - Santa Cruz Friends of the Rail & Trail (FORT) is the community voice for building the 32-mile Coastal Rail Trail.
 FORT has advocated for over a decade for public acquisition of the Santa Cruz Branch Rail Line, and now that the purchase is complete, FORT is working to support the timely construction of the trail.
 One of FORT's key roles is to enhance the public interest and widespread project support to help our elected officials know that the rail trail is a valuable priority to our community.

-- People Power began working to promote the concept of a Santa Cruz Rail Trail in the early '90s.
+- Bike Santa Cruz County began working to promote the concept of a Santa Cruz Rail Trail in the early '90s.
 Among other things, the group advocates for development of facilities that encourage human-powered transportation.